Queer theology: Terminology

 Queer theology is inclusive to individuals' sexual and gender identity and allows the LGBTQ+ community to reclaim what they see as their rightful space in Christianity and the imago Dei, as well as other religions and faith traditions.
 Furthermore, according to Jennifer Purvis, "queer" signifies not only a range of variant genders and non-heterosexual sexualities, but a posture of resistance, questioning attitude, and a set of techniques and approaches.
-For that reason, queer theology calls for thinking beyond what may be known, disciplined and controlled and asks us to re-embrace our queer cognizance.
+For that reason, queer theology calls for thinking beyond what may be known, disciplined, and controlled and asks us to re-embrace our queer cognizance.

 The term can be traced back to the 1990s, when J. Michael Clark proposed the term "pro-feminist gay theology" and Robert Goss used the term "queer theology."

 Theologians

-One proponent of queer theology was Marcella Althaus-Reid, who drew on Latin American liberation theology and interpreted the Bible in a way in which she saw as positive towards women, queer people and sex.
+One proponent of queer theology was Marcella Althaus-Reid, who drew on Latin American liberation theology and interpreted the Bible in a way which she saw as positive towards women, queer people, and sex.
 She proposed a theology that centered marginalized people, including people in poverty and queer people.
 For Althaus-Reid, theology ought to be connected to the body and lived experience.
 She put it this way:

 Indecent Sexual Theologies ... may be effective as long as they represent the resurrection of the excessive in our contexts, and a passion for organizing the lusty transgressions of theological and political thought.
 The excessiveness of our hungry lives: our hunger for food, hunger for the touch of other bodies, for love and for God. ...
 [O]nly in the longing for a world of economic and sexual justice together, and not subordinated to one another, can the encounter with the divine take place.
 But this is an encounter to be found at the crossroads of desire, when one dares to leave the ideological order of the heterosexual pervasive normative.
 This is an encounter with indecency and with the indecency of God and Christianity.

 One theme in the theology of her The Queer God (Routledge, 2003) is the holiness of the gay club, as she explores the intersection and essential non-contradiction of a strong, vibrant faith life and sexual desire.
 An example of finding otherness and desire in Biblical texts is her reading of Jeremiah 2:23–25 from the Hebrew, presented in her previous work Indecent Theology: